yn-sun/courseware_ci_2021/assignment1/requirement.md

 - and etc.

-## 3. please independently run the algorithms at least 30 times, and report finally report the mean and std values
+## 3. please independently run the algorithms at least 30 times, and finally report the mean and std values

 ## 4. please draw the evolutionary process using the data from any run
  - collecting the data (the generation number as well as its corresponding fitness value) during some run, say the fifth run;